ehtisham-fv/SuccessMeasurement_Pilot/Implementation_Plan/metric_implementation_plan.md

     enabled: true
     description: "Time from In Progress to Done for Jira issues"
     include_issue_types: ["Story", "Sub-task"]  # Configurable

+  bug_resolution_time:
+    enabled: true
+    description: "Time from In Progress to Done for Bug issues"
 ```

 **Rationale**: Extensible design allows adding new metrics without code changes.